 These are teachable moments.
 Moments when you can remind all members of the school community about school expectations.
 Moments when you can help students understand the damage done and pain inflicted by bias and bigotry.
-Teachers across the country share "teachable moments" with Teaching Tolerance on a regular basis.
-Join us on Facebook to follow these stories. (facebook.com/TeachingTolerance.org)

 Also use these teachable moments to build student capacity for empathy.
 Is there something students can do to support those at the other school who were targeted by hate?
 Write cards of encouragement?
 Paint a banner of support and send it to the school?
 Hold a rally at your school in support of victims at the other school, and post a video of it on YouTube?